dtyryshkin7/marchaton-first/Challenges/Challenge-02.md

 - There is a central repo for team
 - Main branch is protected from direct push, and pull request requires minimum 2 reviewers to be approved!
-- Each crew member has their folder in the repo added via pull request
+- Each crew member has their folder containing crew member data in the repo added via pull request

 ### Hints